gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   installs the corresponding send keys.
 * MUST include the DTLS Key Management Method Identifiers sent and received during the SCTP handshake in the key derivation to mitigate downgrade attacks.
+  Both sides MUST use the same byte ordering for the DTLS Key Management Method Identifiers.

 # Abstract API  {#abstract-api}